aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 );
 ```

-**Test that your `SessionMiddleware` works** by dispatching `login`, `logout`, and
+**Test that your `SessionMiddleware` is connected to the store** by dispatching
-`signup` actions from the console and then checking your application state.
+`login`, `logout`, and `signup` actions from the console and then seeing your
+application state updates in response.

-## Phase 2: Session Components and the Router
+## Phase 2: React Router and Session Components

-Now we're going to add routing to our application.
+Add routing to our application by running:

 ```
 npm install --save react-router